Sport in Taiwan: Golf

 Golf was introduced during the Japanese colonial period, with the first golf club opening in 1919.
-Professionally, Lu Liang-Huan won the French Open in 1971, for the first Taiwanese victory on the European Tour.
-In 1982, Chen Tze-chung first professional golfer from Taiwan to earn a PGA Tour card and is the first Taiwanese golfer to win on the PGA Tour with a win at the 1987 Los Angeles Open.
-After a period of decline, Golf has become increasingly popular in Taiwan.
-Yani Tseng (曾雅妮) was the 2008 LPGA Rookie of the Year.
-She is the youngest player to win five major golf championships—either men's majors or women's majors—and is ranked number 1 in the Women's World Golf Rankings in 2011–2012.
+Professionally, Lu Liang-Huan won the French Open in 1971, marking the first Taiwanese victory on the European Tour.
+In 1982, Chen Tze-chung became the first professional golfer from Taiwan to earn a PGA Tour card and he became the first Taiwanese golfer to win on the PGA Tour with a win at the 1987 Los Angeles Open.
+After a period of decline, golf has become increasingly popular in Taiwan.
+Yani Tseng was the 2008 LPGA Rookie of the Year.
+She is the youngest player to win five major golf championships—either men's majors or women's majors—and was ranked number 1 in the Women's World Golf Rankings from 2011 to 2013.
+C.T.

+Pan became the second Taiwanese player to win a PGA Tour title in 2019 and became the first Taiwanese Olympic medalist in golf at the 2020 Summer Olympics.

-The Fubon LPGA Taiwan Championship is an LPGA Tour tournament since 2011, and the Taiwan Masters and Yeangder Tournament Players Championship are part of the Asian Tour since 2000 and 2010 respectively.
-Previously, European Tour's BMW Asian Open was held in Taiwan in 2001 and 2002.
+The Taiwan Masters and Yeangder Tournament Players Championship have been part of the Asian Tour since 2000 and 2010 respectively.
+Previously, the European Tour's BMW Asian Open was held in Taiwan in 2001 and 2002.
+The LPGA Taiwan Championship was an LPGA Tour tournament from 2011 to 2019.